kroniidvul/bumble-bot/README.md

 pip install selenium

-This code is based on Tinder bot for Python. https://www.youtube.com/watch?v=lvFAuUcowT4
+This code is based on Tinder bot using Python. https://www.youtube.com/watch?v=lvFAuUcowT4